-In the past two decades, Black Stone Cherry has set a new standard for Southern rock, revitalizing the tradition with burly riffs and stirring rock hooks.
-Since their formation in 2001, the four-piece brotherhood has remained Chris Robertson, vocals/guitar; Ben Wells, guitar/vocals; Jon Lawhon, bass/vocals; and John Fred Young, drums.
-Though not blood relatives, the guys grew up together, immersed in the culture of shit-kicking rock n' roll.
-Young's dad Richard, and his Uncle Fred, are two founding members of the iconic country-fried rock n' roots band The Kentucky HeadHunters, and the high school-aged boys came up bashing away on their instruments in the group's notorious Practice House, a 1940s bungalow.
+In the past two decades, Black Stone Cherry has set a new standard for Southern rock, revitalizing the tradition with its burly riffs and stirring rock hooks.
+Since its formation in 2001, the four-piece brotherhood has remained Chris Robertson, vocals/guitar; Ben Wells, guitar/vocals; and John Fred Young, drums.
+Today, the band welcomes its dear friend Steve Jewell Jr. on bass/backing vocals.

 Steve is formerly of the blues-rock band OTIS who has opened for BSC many times.
 “I grew up around this music.
 Every time we play ‘Lonely Train,’ I remember driving with my dad and hearing it on the radio.
 I get emotional thinking about it,” Steve says.
 John Fred chimes in: “Steve is the young kid in the band—he doesn’t have as many wrinkles!
 He’s a monster player, and we have this insane chemistry with him.”